K-12 Field Trips

 Middle School Programs: Grades 5- 8

-North Carolina Shipwrecks (C.1, 5.G.1, 6.E.1, 8.H.1, 8.H.2, 8.E.1, 8.L.3) focuses on our unique maritime history, the science of diving, and the role of shipwrecks as artificial reefs.
+This program focuses on our unique maritime history, the science of diving, and the role of shipwrecks as artificial reefs.
+It meets NC science standards C.1, 5.G.1, 6.E.1, 8.H.1, 8.H.2, 8.E.1, and 8.L.3.
 Students will identify and sketch a mock shipwreck through observation, data collection, and graphing.

-Ocean ROVers (E.1, 5.L.2, 6.L.2, 7.E.1, 8.E.1) highlights the technology used by CSI scientists to collect oceanographic and estuarine data in harsh, salty environments.
+This program meets NC science standards E.1, 5.L.2, 6.L.2, 7.E.1, and 8.E.1.
+It highlights the technology used by CSI scientists to collect oceanographic and estuarine data in harsh, salty environments.
 Students will design and construct a remotely operated vehicle (ROV).
-Code writing and drone piloting may also be included in this program.

-Explore the estuary in our On-The-Water Boat Program.
-Board the USCG-certified Discovery for a two-hour program in which students will learn first-hand about estuarine habitats and their importance.
+Board the USCG-certified Discovery for a two-hour program in which students will explore the estuary and learn first-hand about its habitats and their importance.
 The trip includes a visit to a nearby island where students will collect marine organisms and explore diverse estuarine habitats while learning about water quality and ways to protect these valuable nurseries.

 High School Programs: Grades 9- 12

-Changing Shorelines (CX.2.2, 8.P.1, I.1.5, I.1.6, I.1.7, I.1.8, I.1.9, I.1.10, EC.8.G.1.4) allows students to critically engage with the costs and benefits of shoreline stabilization.
+This program, which aligns with NC science standards CX.2.2, 8.P.1, I.1.5, I.1.6, I.1.7, I.1.8, I.1.9, I.1.10, and EC.8.G.1.4, allows students to critically engage with the costs and benefits of shoreline stabilization.
 Students will investigate what makes certain areas more suited to certain stabilization techniques, as well as think about the potential impacts of implementation on the surrounding ecosystem.

-Oyster Ecosystems (2.1, Bio.2.2, Bio.3.5, EEn.2.2, EEn.2.4) highlights the important role oysters play in the Albemarle-Pamlico.
+This program meets NC science standards 2.1, Bio.2.2, Bio.3.5, EEn.2.2, and EEn.2.4, and it highlights the important role oysters play in the Albemarle-Pamlico.
 Students will explore an oyster clump straight from the Croatan Sound to identify microorganisms, measure oyster growth, and better understand the biological relationships on an oyster reef.

-Explore the estuary in our On-The-Water Boat Program.
-Board the USCG-certified Discovery for a two-hour program in which students will learn first-hand about estuarine habitats and their importance.
+Board the USCG-certified Discovery for a two-hour program in which students will explore the estuary and learn first-hand about its habitats and their importance.
 The trip includes a visit to a nearby island where students will collect marine organisms and explore diverse estuarine habitats while learning about water quality and ways to protect these valuable nurseries.

 Led by East Carolina University (ECU), The Coastal Studies Institute is a multi-institutional research and educational partnership of the UNC System including North Carolina State University, UNC-Chapel Hill, UNC Wilmington, and Elizabeth City State University.